harveenkaurgulati/Heart-Disease-Dataset-Data-analysis-and-data-modelling-/README.md

 # Heart-Disease-Dataset

-In this project, I have analyzed the heart disease dataset from Kaggle by following the data science pipeline:
+In this project, I have analyzed the heart disease dataset from Kaggle using Python in Jupyter Notebook by following the data science pipeline:

 - Data Cleaning
 - Data Wrangling